Energy efficiency resources for your home retrofits

 Resources on sustainable and affordable housing

 The Government of Canada has a suite of policies and measures aimed to support low-income Canadians, including efforts to support more sustainable and affordable housing.
-This summer, an interest-free loan program will provide homeowners up to $40,000 to help complete deep home retrofits.
+This year, an interest-free loan program will provide homeowners up to $40,000 to help complete deep home retrofits.
 This loan program will help make initiatives like the Canada Greener Homes Grant accessible to more homeowners.
 Register to receive updates when the loan initiative becomes available.

 - Explore financial incentives by province and territory